Suma people: Identity and livelihood

 Upstream on the Rio Grande from La Junta were the people who came to be called the Suma, and further upstream from El Paso northward were the Manso Indians.
 The Manso and the Suma appear to have had similar cultures, although it is uncertain whether they spoke the same or similar languages.
 One theory is that the Indians of the El Paso and La Junta regions were intermixed when the Spanish arrived and that the Spaniards separated them into groups for "ease of government and increased control."
 The opposite is also proposed: that the Manso, Suma, Jumano, and La Junta Indians may have become mixed together in reaction to the threat from the Spanish and their diminishing population due to slave raids and European introduced diseases.

 The Suma lived, at least during winter, along 130 mi of the Rio Grande southeast (downstream) from El Paso.
 Their range extended westward from the Rio Grande valley approximately 200 mi to the future municipalities of Janos and Nuevo Casas Grandes, Chihuahua.
 The Janos and Jocomes people of northwestern Chihuahua were probably sub-tribes or closely related to the Suma.
 As hunter-gatherers the Suma had no fixed habitations.
 During summer they dispersed in small groups to exploit the plant and animal resources of this territory.
 The Suma, said early visitors, "are hunters; they eat all sorts of game, wild reptiles, and acorns…mesquite beans, tunas and other cactus fruits, roots, seeds, and unspecific game animals.
 They have no knowledge whatsoever of agriculture, have no fixed homes, or ranches, and live a carefree life."

 The Suma also raided their agricultural neighbors, the Opata, to the west in Sonora.

 Language

 The language of the Suma is unknown.
 Scholars have speculated that it belongs to the Uto-Aztecan language family.
 Jack D. Forbes proposed that their language was Southern Athabaskan language (Apache), but that connection more likely came from their later associations with Apache people.

 Population

 By 1744, the Suma were 50 family groups.
 In 1765, likely reduced by smallpox, there were only 21 families.
 Only one person in 1897 in Senecú, Chihuahua identified as being Suma.

 History

 The Suma and their neighbors the Manso are believed to be the descendants of the Jornada Mogollon culture.
-About 1450, the Mogollon pueblos near El Paso were abandoned and the Mogollon people seem to have abandoned agriculture to become hunter/gatherers.
+About 1450 CE, the Mogollon pueblos near El Paso were abandoned and the Mogollon people seem to have abandoned agriculture to become hunter/gatherers.